 Fall in love with Amsterdam's flowers

 Every spring the Keukenhof Gardens come alive with blooming flowers in every colour of the rainbow.
-The special theme in 2018 is ‘Romance in Flowers’, featuring flower shows linked by romance and love and the garden’s biggest ever rose show with hundreds of red roses.
 Its range of special activities for kids, exhibitions, events and performances also means there’s something for everyone to enjoy.
 Explore the endless bulb fields by hiring a bike or taking a boat cruise, or join a tour to learn about the park’s history, planting techniques and its inspirational gardens and flower shows.
+When exploring the tulip gardens, make sure to always stick to the paths and follow the farm rules.

 Find out more about visiting Keukenhof Gardens.